MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

 .. tip::

-    To manage Minecraft server with MCDR, It is recommended to have basic knowledge of common Minecraft servers
+    To manage a Minecraft server with MCDR, it is recommended to have basic knowledge of common Minecraft servers

     Which means, you should know: